Understanding Birth Injuries

 What is a Birth Injury?

-A birth injury is an injury to a baby during childbirth or directly before or after the delivery process.
+A birth injury is an injury to a baby during childbirth or directly after the delivery process.
 There are several different types of birth injuries.

 Physical injuries can occur when a physician or nurse uses forceps or vacuum extraction methods during delivery.
 These methods can cause physical injury to the infant’s head or neck, causing brain injury or nerve damage.

 Fractures of the clavicle or collarbone or damage to the nerves in the neck can cause Erb’s palsy.
 Oxygen deprivation is another common cause of birth injuries.
-A lack of oxygen during pregnancy cause brain damage and long-lasting neurological problems.
+Lack of oxygen during pregnancy can cause brain damage and long-lasting neurological problems.